Adaptive Ski Program

 Since 1985 The Adaptive Ski Program (ASP) has provided thousands of ski & snowboard lessons to individuals with a variety of disabilities.
 It has been our sincere pleasure to have the opportunity to expose these wonderful people to the benefits of outdoor sports in New Mexico.

-Your Donation to the 2nd Annual Summit Campaign will help purchase vital outdoor sports equipment.
+Your Donations to the 2nd Annual Summit Campaign will help purchase vital outdoor sports equipment.
 Donations in each of the following ranges will help purchase:

 • Leader/Guide ($3000-$5000+) Different sailing Vessels, New Bi-Ski, New Mono-Ski.